Policy 5660 – Meal Charging and Prohibition Against Meal Shaming

 - If the District uses an electronic meal application, it will provide an explanation of the process in the school enrollment packet and instructions on how to request a paper application at no cost.

 - The District will provide at least two additional free and reduced price applications throughout the school year to families identified as owing meal charges.

 - The District will use its administrative prerogative to complete an application on a student’s behalf judiciously, and only after using exhaustive efforts to obtain a completed application from the student’s parent/guardian.
 The District will complete the application using only available information on family size and income that falls within approvable guidelines.

-- The District will coordinate with the foster, homeless, migrant, and runaway coordinators at least monthly to certify eligible students.
+- he District will coordinate with the foster, homeless, migrant, and runaway coordinators at least monthly to certify eligible students.

-Students/Parents/Guardians may pay for meals in advance via www.myschoolbucks.com or with a check payable to the GJSD Food Service Department.
+Students/Parents/Guardians may pay for meals in advance via the district’s online payment platform or with a check payable to the GJSD Food Service Department.
 Further details are available on the District’s webpage at www.johnstownschools.org.
 Funds should be maintained in accounts to minimize the possibility that a student may be without meal money on any given day.
 Any remaining funds for a particular student will be carried over to the next school year.

 To obtain a refund for a withdrawn or graduating student, a written or e-mailed request for a refund of any money remaining in the student’s account must be submitted.
 Students who are graduating at the end of the year will be given the option to transfer any remaining money to a sibling’s account through a written request.

 Unclaimed funds must be requested within one school year.
 Unclaimed funds will then become the property of the District Food Service Program.